 Meet our hosts!

-Our monthly chats will be attended by a small standing group of core hosts, including SYSF Founder Kathy Barnard and fellow survivors, who will take turns leading the group in a themed topic each month, allowing plenty of time for questions and discussion.
+Our monthly chats are attended by a small standing group of core hosts, including SYSF Founder Kathy Barnard and fellow survivors, who take turns leading the group in a themed topic each month, allowing plenty of time for questions and discussion.